Climate Change Initiatives

 Response to the Fluorocarbons Emission Control Law

-To reduce the estimated leakage of fluorocarbons to less than 1,000 tons-CO2, we will continue to systematically update aging equipment, selecting equipment with low global warming potential (*6), and promoting fluorocarbon-free production.
+The estimated leakage of fluorocarbons in fiscal 2022 at Kaneka was 934 tons-CO2e, which met our target for reducing the estimated leakage of fluorocarbons to 1,000 tons-CO2e or less.
+At Group companies in Japan, there were no estimated leakage of fluorocarbons exceeding 1,000 tons-CO2e.
+We will continue to systematically update aging equipment, selecting equipment with low global warming potential (*8) and green refrigerant.
 We will also reduce the leakage of fluorocarbons by inspecting equipment to detect and eliminate fluorocarbon leaks at an early stage.

-*6 Global warming potential is a figure that shows, on the basis of carbon dioxide, how other greenhouse gases have the property of causing global warming.
+*8 Global warming potential is a figure that shows, on the basis of carbon dioxide, how other greenhouse gases have the property of causing global warming.

 Estimated Leakage of Fluorocarbons (Kaneka)